ray-project/ray/doc/source/serve/http-guide.md

 ```

 Some applications must stream incremental results back to the caller.
-This is common for large language models (LLMs) used for text generation or video processing applications.
+This is common for text generation using large language models (LLMs) or video processing applications.
 The full forward pass may take multiple seconds, so providing incremental results as they're available provides a much better user experience.

 To use HTTP response streaming, return a [StreamingResponse](https://www.starlette.io/responses/#streamingresponse) that wraps a generator from your HTTP handler.